bihor/camaliga/Documentation/Changelog/Index.rst

             AddPublicResourcesViewHelper: addSlash-argument activated again.

             TCA-Bugfix for TYPO3 10.
-10.4.2      Use the Openstreetmap-API for finding a position is now possible too.
+10.4.3      Use the Openstreetmap-API for finding a position is now possible too.

+            Breaking: Template Fractionslider removed!
+Template nanogallery2 added.

             Bugfix: don´t ignore selected pages on category-search.
 ==========  ==============================================================================================================================